study-ORCATech-cloud/git-labs/LAB02-Commit-And-History/LAB.md

 Follow these steps to complete the lab:

 ## Task 1: Create Project & Initial Commit
-* Create a new directory called `git-history-lab`, initialize a Git repository, and create a Python file called `main.py` with a simple print statement.
+* Create a new directory called `git-history-lab`, initialize a Git repository, and create a text file called `main.txt` with a simple message "Version 1".
 * Make your initial commit with an appropriate message.

 ## Task 2: Make Multiple Commits
-* Update `main.py` to include a function that returns a greeting message, then commit this change.
+* Update `main.txt` to include a greeting message like "Hello, Git User!", then commit this change.
 * Add a new file `README.md` with a brief project description, and commit it.
-* Add a new function to `main.py` that calculates the sum of two numbers, and commit this change.
+* Add a new section to `main.txt` with a list of Git commands you've learned so far, and commit this change.

 ## Task 3: Explore Commit History
 * Use `git log` to view your commit history.